Recipe-Web-App/recipe-management-service/docs/AUTHENTICATION.md

 ### Kubernetes Deployment

-For recipe-manager-service, ensure JWT_SECRET is included in your .env file:
+For recipe-management-service, ensure JWT_SECRET is included in your .env file:

 ```bash
 # .env file